acendan/zerochecker/README.md

 # zerochecker
-A command line utility for analyzing audio files. **zerochecker** currently features two different analysis modes:
+A command line utility for analyzing audio files. **zerochecker** currently features two different modes, or ways of examining audio files:

 1. [zerochecker (default)](https://github.com/acendan/zerochecker/wiki/1.-zerochecker)
 > _...allows you to locate the first and last non-zero samples in audio files.
 This can be used to identify leading/trailing silence, the likelihood of clicking sounds in looping files, or alignment differences between assets that should be tightly synchronized._